 Marketing has always been a time-consuming process.
-However the relatively new concept of social media marketing as escalated the time needed to focus of marketing activities.
+However, the relatively new concept of social media marketing as escalated the time needed to focus of marketing activities.

-Most small business owner know that if they don’t engage in any form of marketing, they will likely to be left behind by competitors.
+Most small business owners know that if they don’t engage in any form of marketing, they will likely to be left behind by competitors.
 It’s all very well claiming that you have a sufficient amount of business purely through “word-of-mouth”‘.
 However, as we move into a recession competition will be is fierce.
 Businesses will still have to invest in marketing, at the very least from a customer relationship point of view.

 Why You Need Social Media Marketing?

 There’s been a meteoric rise in the number of individuals and companies going online to interact.
 It’s now a way of life for hundreds of millions of people around the world.
 Whenever people are interacting, this is also an opportunity for the smart business marketer to engage.
 So, even though you may feel as if you’re lucky enough not to need to “push” for new business, you should still be interacting with your present customers online.

 Where to Begin

 To begin with, you need to determine your best course of action.
 You do not necessarily have to dive right in and sign up for every social media network or site under the sun.
 Some may simply not be appropriate for your demographic or customer base.